JiaweiXu-code/Joint-Models/README.md

-[4] power.sas -- Estimate the Bayesian type I error rate or power by event total based on joint models.
+[4] power.sas -- Estimate the Bayesian type I error rate or power by event total using the estimated avarage hazard ratios based on joint models.

 [5] logrank.sas -- Estimate the type I error rate or power by event total based on log-rank test.